 The Forest School Leader will carefully model to the children how to use appropriate posture and have an awareness of other children and adults around them.
 The Forest School leader will also carefully model the safe way to transport a tool, store it and use it.
-Children will be made aware that they are only to walk with a tool when carrying them (for a reason such as putting the tool back into the tools bag).
+Children will be made aware that they are only to walk with a tool when carrying them to put away/to pass to the Forest School Leader.